Celtic Week Classes – July 9-15, 2023

 In this class we will explore the first basic chord structures for backing tunes and songs, rhythmic patterns in Celtic music, and then explore further into counter-melodies, hammer-ons, and other techniques used to make bouzouki accompaniment dynamic and unique.
 Students should bring a bouzouki, pick, capo and recording device.

-MANDOLIN I (Martin Howley)
+MANDOLIN I (Shane Farrell)

-MANDOLIN II (Martin Howley)
+MANDOLIN II (Shane Farrell)

 TENOR BANJO (Eamon O’Leary)